Movie Theatre Business Model | How do Movie Theatres Make Money

 There is a lot of money that can be earned in this industry, it is often abbreviated as one of the most profitable domains.
 The entertainment sector has also been boosted by the ongoing global pandemic.

 In such a big country as India, with a population of more than a billion.
 Movies are the go-to entertainment, but with the rise of streaming services, it is witnessing a twist.
-Will a movie be celebrated even when it doesnât hit the theatres?
-As studios think again about their movie distributing strategy, the more intense question is â Would you pay for a popcorn tub at the theatre which is overpriced, if you could stream the movie at the comfort of your home?
+Will a movie be celebrated even when it doesn’t hit the theatres?
+As studios think again about their movie distributing strategy, the more intense question is – Would you pay for a popcorn tub at the overpriced theatre, if you could stream the movie from the comfort of your home?

 How do movie theaters make money?

 Movie theaters receive a portion of each ticket sold.
-They also make money from Food, drink and merchandising sales, Advertising revenue and Public funding.
+They also make money from Food, drink, and merchandising sales, Advertising revenue, and Public funding.

-How does the movie Theatre business work?
+How does the movie theatre business work?

 The movie theaters give a portion of each ticket they sell to the production company of each movie.